 What happens when one misses payments while under Debt Review?

-When one is under debt review it is imperative that they pay the monthly restructured / agreed monthly contribution as per court order.
+When one is under Debt Review it is imperative that they pay the monthly restructured / agreed monthly contribution as per court order.
 Missing monthly payments will result in credit providers terminating the accounts from debt review and taking legal action.

-In some instances, credit providers demand that the consumer settles any arrears accumulated before they can reinstate the account on debt review.
+In some instances, credit providers demand that the consumer settles any arrears accumulated before they can reinstate the account on Debt Review.
 Settling any arrears is very difficult for consumers that are already struggling and, in some cases, where motor vehicle finance is accounts are involved may lead to repossession.

-Doing so, will result in you being rejected from the debt review and legal proceedings from your credit providers will be instituted.
+In terms of section 88(1) of the National Credit Act No. 34 of 2005, you must not incur any further charges under a credit facility or enter any further credit agreement whilst under Debt Review.
+Doing so, will result in you being rejected from the Debt Review and legal proceedings from your credit providers will be instituted.
 As a show of commitment to the program, you will be asked to destroy your credit cards.
 Remember, this is what got you into trouble in the first place.